cybertronai/simplified-dally-model/README.md

 ## Function semantics

-- **At the start of a call**, the location of every input byte is specified by the caller.
-Inputs are placed on the grid for free
+- **At the start of a call**, the location of every input byte is specified by the caller, in order of Python signature and data-layout.
 - **At the end of a call**, the location of every output byte is specified by the caller, these incur standard read cost.